-In today’s article we will show you how to install SVN in Linux.
-Subversion or commonly abbreviated as SVN is an open source software versioning and revision control system.
-It allows users to maintain current and historical versions of files such as source code, web pages, documents and other electronic data.
+We will show you how to install SVN in Linux.
+Subversion or commonly abbreviated as SVN is an open-source software versioning and revision control system.
+It allows users to maintain current and historical versions of files such as source code, web pages, documents, and other electronic data.
 Installing SVN in Linux, is not so complicated, just follow the steps in the tutorial below and you should have it done in 10 minutes.
 We are also going to show you, some basic SVN commands in Linux.

 In order to install SVN, connect to your Linux VPS via SSH.